 As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(u) of Regulation S-K, we are providing the following information about the relationship of the annual total compensation of our median employee and the annual total compensation of our Chief Executive Officer.
-To determine the median employee, the Company considered the 2017 W-2 earnings for all 1,690 of its employees as of December 31, 2017.
+To determine the median employee, the Company considered the 2018 W-2 earnings for all 1,820 of its employees as of December 31, 2018.
 No adjustments were made to the W-2 earnings and no estimates were used in this determination.
-The annual total compensation of the median employee and Mr. Killoy were determined in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K. The median employee's annual total compensation for 2017 was \$42,500.
-Mr. Killoy's annual total compensation for purposes of this calculation in 2017 was \$1,747,900.
-The ratio of Mr. Killoy's total compensation in 2017 to the median annual total compensation in 2017 for all employees excluding Mr. Killoy was 41.1 to 1.
+The annual total compensation of the median employee and Mr. Killoy were determined in accordance with paragraph (c)(2)(x) of Item 402 of Regulation S-K. The median employee's annual total compensation for 2018 was \$41,700.
+Mr. Killoy's annual total compensation for purposes of this calculation in 2018 was \$2,118,500.
+The ratio of Mr. Killoy was 50.8 to 1.